ibiblio-radiostats/radiostats/README.md

 Acknowledgements
 ===
-Special thanks to our mentor John Dinger and the assistance of our amazing team at ibiblio, Karen and Cristobal.
+Special thanks to our mentor John Dinger, our instructor Jeff Terrell, and our amazing clients at ibiblio, Karen and Cristobal.